berd1evv/DataManagementSystem/README.md

 # Database Application
-We create an application with login and registretion pages, where you can insert your data.
+We create an application with login and registretion page, where you can insert your wishes or suggestions to the universcity database.